 Post photos and videos that are appropriate for a diverse audience.

 We know that there are times when people might want to share nude images that are artistic or creative in nature, but for a variety of reasons, we don’t allow nudity on Instagram.
 This includes photos, videos, and some digitally-created content that show sexual intercourse, genitals, and close-ups of fully-nude buttocks.
-It also includes some photos of female nipples, but photos of post-mastectomy scarring and women actively breastfeeding are allowed.
+It also includes some photos of female nipples, but photos in the context of breastfeeding, birth giving and after-birth moments, health-related situations (for example, post-mastectomy, breast cancer awareness or gender confirmation surgery) or an act of protest are allowed.
 Nudity in photos of paintings and sculptures is OK, too.

 People like to share photos or videos of their children.
 For safety reasons, there are times when we may remove images that show nude or partially-nude children.
 Even when this content is shared with good intentions, it could be used by others in unanticipated ways.
 You can learn more on our Tips for Parents page.